 MEETING EFFICIENCY REQUIREMENTS FOR FEDERAL PURCHASES

-Executive Order 13514 requires that federal agencies promote electronic stewardship by purchasing EPEAT (Electronic Product Environmental Assessment Tool) registered products.1 In addition to meeting the ENERGY STAR requirements, EPEAT registered computers have other environmentally beneficial attributes (e.g., reduction or elimination of hazardous materials and end-of-life management).
+Executive Order 13693 requires that federal agencies promote electronic stewardship by purchasing environmentally sustainable electronic products.
+The Federal Acquisition Regulation (FAR) Part 23.7 also requires the purchase of EPEAT (Electronic Product Environmental Assessment Tool) registered products.1 In addition to meeting the ENERGY STAR requirements, EPEAT registered computers have other environmentally beneficial attributes (e.g., reduction or elimination of hazardous materials and end-of-life management).
 For current requirements and a list of registered products, visit the EPEAT website.

-In addition, certain computer products must also meet FEMP low standby power requirements.
+Certain computer products must also meet FEMP low standby power requirements.
 Standby power is the electricity consumed by a product when in the lowest energy consuming mode, which typically occurs when the product is switched off or not performing its primary function.
-For more information and list of complying products, visit the Low Standby Power Product list.
+For more information and list of complying products, visit the Low Standby Power Product List.

 DEFINING THE PRODUCT CATEGORY

 This acquisition guidance and associated ENERGY STAR program requirements apply to desktop and integrated desktop computers, workstations, notebook computers, slates/tablets, portable all-in-one computers, thin-client, and small-scale servers (that are marketed for non-data-center use).
 All other computer products are excluded, including but not limited to docking stations, game consoles, e-readers, personal digital assistant (PDA) devices, handheld gaming devices, handheld computers with cellular voice capacity, smartphones, small-scale servers (for use in data centers), and mobile and ultra-thin clients.